larsrh/website/topics/crdt/04-combinators.md

 1. have a join-semilattice
 2. only support _monotonic_ operations

-We've already seen both components in isolation, and G-Counter show their interaction.
+We've already seen both components in isolation, and G-Counter shows their interaction.

 Let's first see the lattice.
 It can be constructed as follows: